Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/README.md

 ## Licenses

-Since this repository uses dss_python which is based on OpenDSS, both licenses have been included.
+Since this repository uses DSS-Python which is based on OpenDSS, both licenses have been included.
 This repository uses the BSD 3-Clause "New" or "Revised" license.
-Check all corresponding files (`LICENSE-OpenDSS`, `LICENSE-dss_python`, `LICENSE`).
+Check all corresponding files (`LICENSE-OpenDSS`, `LICENSE-DSS-Python`, `LICENSE`).